-During qualifying matches, the race track will have no traffic signs.
+During Open Challenge rounds, the racetrack will have no traffic signs.

 Figure 4.
-The game field for qualifying matches
+The game field for challenge one rounds

 The distance between the track borders could be either 1000 mm or 600 mm (+/- 100 mm for the International Final).